JoLePheno/Fizz-Buzz/README.md

 To build the project inside a docker container with a postgres instance use the following command:

-´docker-compose build && docker-compose up -d´
+`docker-compose build && docker-compose up -d`

 If you have a local postgres instance you can run the project using: